Steel Authority of India Limited

 Improvement in Emissions and Discharges

-SAIL Plants and Mines are efficiently operating the pollution controldevices/ facilities and maintaining regularly through revamping/refurbishing/revitalization andalso up-grading them as and when required for the purpose of complying with theapplicable environmental standards which are becomingmore and more stringent day by day.
+SAIL Plants and Mines are efficiently operating the pollution controldevices/ facilities and maintaining regularly throughrevamping/refurbishing/revitalization and also up-grading them as and when required forthe purpose of complying with the applicable environmental standards which are becomingmore and more stringent day by day.
 Concerted efforts have resulted in achieving majorimprovements during the Financial Year 2018-19 over the last five years in the followingareas:

 Adoption of Energy-Efficient Technologies and State-of-the-Art Pollution ControlEquipment/Facilities

-Phasing out of energy-intensive ingot route across SAIL Plants.
+Phasing out of energy-intensive ingot route with continuous casting.

-Walking Beam Reheating Furnace (RHF) in place of pusher type RHF at the RollingMill in reducing energy consumption as well as CO2 emission at all the Plants.
+Walking Beam Reheating Furnace (RHF) in place of pusher type RHF at the RollingMill in reducing energy consumption as well as CO2 emission.

 a.
-Environment friendly disposal of Poly Chlorinated Bi-Phenyls (PCBs) - a toxicenvironmental pollutant
+Environment friendly disposal of Poly Chlorinated Bi-Phenyls (PCBs) - aenvironmental pollutant

 d.
 Application of Renewable Energy towards a new era

-Your Company has set a target of installation of 200 MW renewable energy Power Plantsby 2019.
-Some of the major initiatives taken towards implementation of renewable energyprojects are under consideration:
+Your Company has set a target of installation of 242 MW renewableenergy Power Plants at the following locations:

 7 MW capacity Solar Power Plant at Bhilai.